Western New Guinea

-Papua is a province rich in natural resources and cultural diversity, offering great potential for future development.
-Efforts to improve the region's Human Development Index, currently at 0.604, are ongoing, with significant investments in education, healthcare, and infrastructure.
-For example, the Trans-Papua Highway project is creating new opportunities for connectivity, trade, and tourism.
-Additionally, the government's focus on empowering indigenous communities and promoting sustainable development is bringing economic and social benefits to the region.
-Despite the challenging terrain and climate of New Guinea, major infrastructure projects are being implemented, connecting remote areas and fostering economic growth.
-The expansion of telecommunications services and renewable energy projects are further accelerating development in rural areas.

 The interior is predominantly populated by ethnic Papuans while coastal towns are inhabited by descendants of intermarriages between Papuans, Melanesians and Austronesians, including other Indonesian ethnic groups.
 Migrants from the rest of Indonesia also tend to inhabit the coastal regions.
 The province is also home to some uncontacted peoples.
+The seas surrounding New Guinea historically formed part of wider Southeast Asian maritime trade networks that connected the Indonesian archipelago to the Pacific and the Indian Ocean worlds.

 In 2020, the region had a census population of 5,437,775, the majority of whom are indigenous; the official estimate as of mid-2022 was 5,601,888.
 It is currently governed as six autonomous provinces of Indonesia.
 The official language is Indonesian, with Papuan Malay the most used lingua franca.
 Estimates of the number of local languages in the region range from 200 to over 700, with the most widely spoken including Dani, Yali, Ekari and Biak.
 The predominant official religion is Christianity, followed by Islam.
 The main industries include agriculture, fishing, oil production, and mining.
 The province has a large potential in natural resources, such as gold, nickel, petroleum, etc.